ImJohnDoe/phone-to-text/README.md

 # phone-to-text

 This express app exposes a web socket endpoint at `/media`.
 This is the endpoint that Twilio streams audio to.
+The audio is then sent to the [NLP Cloud](https://www.nlpcloud.io/) service for transcription.
+It's fast enough to transcribe a call in real time and act on the transcription within the call.

 ## Requirements